 Eating large meals can overload your stomach and make it harder for your digestive system to process what you’ve consumed.

 Regular physical activity can help reduce constipation.
 Exercise stimulates your bowels.
 Pregnant women should try to exercise three times a week for 20 to 30 minutes each.

 The options for exercise are endless.
 Try walking down your favorite hiking path, swimming at your local gym, or practicing prenatal yoga on a relaxing afternoon.

 Check with your doctor about what exercises are safe for you and your baby.

-If other natural options have failed, doctors will sometimes prescribe stool softeners like Colace on a short-term basis to help pregnant women with constipation (long-term use can lead to dehydration or change your electrolyte balance).
+If other natural options have failed, doctors will sometimes prescribe stool softeners like Colace on a short-term basis to help pregnant women with constipation.
+Colace stool softeners are available online.
+However, long-term use can lead to dehydration or change your electrolyte balance.